Infineon/ccm-ota-image-update/README.md

 -  Original hashing algorithm used: SHA-1
 -  Original encryption algorithm used: RSA

-## OTA update Fails on following conditions**
+## OTA update Fails on following conditions

 -  The CCM Module is running a firmware version that is newer than the CCM OTA firmware version.
 -  The signature verification process fails within the CCM Module.

----
-© Cypress Semiconductor Corporation (an Infineon company), 2023